py5coding/py5book/content/osx_users.md

 problem for notebook users as this is most certainly what you would want to happen anyway.

+When run through Jupyter, Sketches that use the default `JAVA2D` renderer will not appear as an icon on the dock at the bottom of the screen.
+This does not apply to Sketches that use the OpenGL renderers or Sketches run through the generic Python interpreter.

 If you need to simultaneously run multiple Sketches in the same process on OSX, running them through a Jupyter notebook (using class-mode) is your only option.

 ### py5bot and py5 magics

-On OSX, the py5bot kernel and the py5 magic command [](/reference/py5magics_py5bot) cannot use the OpenGL (P2D and P3D) renderers.
+On OSX, the Jupyter py5bot kernel and the py5 magic command [](/reference/py5magics_py5bot) cannot use the OpenGL (P2D and P3D) renderers.
 The [](/reference/py5magics_py5draw) magic also cannot use the OpenGL renderers, and the [](/reference/py5magics_py5drawdxf) magic is not available.